Angel tube station: Location

+London Bus routes and night routes serve the station.

-Services and connections
+Services

-Train frequencies vary throughout the day, but generally operate every 3–6 minutes between 06:03 and 00:25 in both directions.
+Angel station is on the Bank or City branch of the Northern line in London fare zone 1.
+It is between King's Cross St Pancras to the north and Old Street to the south.
+Train frequencies vary throughout the day, but generally operate every 3–6 minutes between 05:50 and 00:40 in both directions.

-London Bus routes 4, 19, 30, 38, 43, 56, 73, 153, 205, 214, 274, 341, 394 and 476, and night routes N19, N38, N41, N73, N205 and N277 serve the station.

 Future proposals

-Angel is a proposed station on the Crossrail 2 (Chelsea-Hackney line) project, providing an interchange between Crossrail 2 and the Northern Line.
+Angel was a proposed station on the now-shelved Crossrail 2 (Chelsea-Hackney line) project, providing an interchange between Crossrail 2 and the Northern line.
 Depending on the route constructed, it would be between King's Cross St. Pancras and Dalston Junction or Hackney Central.
 It was officially safeguarded as part of the route in 2007, although there had been proposals for a route for some time previously and safeguarding had been in place since 1991.
+The Crossrail 2 project was shelved in November 2020.

 In media

 The station's escalators and the southbound platform were featured in the Bollywood hit film Dilwale Dulhania Le Jayenge.

-The station (prior to rebuilding) was the subject of a 1989 edition of the 40 Minutes BBC documentary series titled 'Heart of the Angel'.

-Manfred Mann's Earth Band named their ninth album, released in 1979, Angel Station, though it is unclear whether there was any connection between the station and the record.

-English band UFO's 2012 album Seven Deadly contains a track called Angel Station - which directly references the Angel Tube Station.